Whoelie/Project-1/README.md

 ## Features

-Navigation:
+__Navigation__

   - Featured at the top of the page, the navigation shows the website title in the left corner: RIP Pelé 1940-2022 that links to the main page.
   - The other navigation links are to the right.
-There is only one for now that is Home but it is easy to add more if more pages get added.
+They both lead to the top of their respective pages.
   - The font of the navigation has good color contrasts with the background that makes it easy to read.

-  - In the footer are social media links that link to each of Pelé's social media accounts.
+### Header Image:

+  -

 ### Features left to implement